Castle Bromwich: Other places of interest

 Adjacent to 'The Bridgeman Arms Inn' were several cottages, used for servants, and an estate office for the Earl of Bradford who then owned much of the land in Castle Bromwich.
 The first Police Station was also established here under Pc Charlie Whale, before moving to a specialist house and lock up near to the Coach and Horses.
 When the Kingshurst estate was built policing was from a two-man unit there, this closed down when the new Chelmsley Wood station opened.
 Part of the Inn was destroyed by a bomb in World War II, when two platoons of the Home Guard were based there.
 A 17th-century well was found in the courtyard of the cottages.
 The cottages and office have now been replaced by a service road and new houses.

 St Mary and St Margaret's Church of England Primary School – was built in the 19th century and demolished in 1968 when the move was complete to larger premises with playing fields.
 Private housing now covers the site.

 Harvey's Drapery Shop – was a single storey extension to the main house.
 Originally it was a druggist's (the only one between Birmingham and Coleshill).
 The visiting doctor from Coleshill arrived on horseback to take his surgery in a room in the house.
 Later it became a two-storey extension to the house and the extended house was the home of the village electrician.
 It is now a private residence.

-The village smithy was amongst the old cottages on the southern edge of the village green.
-A disused car sales site which was on the southern edge of The Green, that was being used as a drive through car wash, was demolished in September 2011 and 14 homes are currently being built on the site.
-The Show Home is to be opened on 14 January 2012.

 Green Lane was the oldest trackway through the village.
 One of the ancient Ridgeways of England, it ran from the castle to Grimstock Hill Romano-British settlement at Coleshill.
 It is now mostly underneath Chelmsley Wood and the M6.

 The following houses have all disappeared; some are remembered on road signs: